mfecco/CS426-MIMIC3-RAG/README.md

 This notebook contains embedding PCA visualizations and cleaning functions for better csv format.

 ## cosine_distances.ipynb
-This notebook contains cosine distance calculations and visualizations
+This notebook contains cosine distance calculations for embedding cluster sparseness and visualizations.

 ## score_visuals.ipynb
-This notebook contains visualizations for Bleu, Rouge, and BERTscore metrics
+This notebook contains visualizations for Bleu, Rouge, and BERTscore metrics.

 ## For Questions